Sumankumar16/rule-engine/README.md

 ## Running the app
 ```
 To run and test this application first it requires to setup database in local
-postgres server or any cloud.
+postgres server or any cloud based db (ex: AWS RDS).

 For local testing it is better to use local postgres server.